brndd/joyful-slop/readme.md

 ## Features

-### Current Features - try them today!
+### Current Features

-* Create virtual devices with up to 8 axes and 56 buttons.
+* Create virtual devices with up to 8 axes and 74 buttons.
+* Flexible rule system that allows several different types of rules, including:
-* Make simple 1:1 mappings of buttons and axes: Button1 -> VirtualButtonA
+    * Simple 1:1 mappings of buttons and axes: Button1 -> VirtualButtonA
-* Make combination mappings: Button1 + Button2 -> VirtualButtonA
+    * Combination mappings: Button1 + Button2 -> VirtualButtonA
-* Define multiple modes with per-mode behavior.
-* "Split" axis mapping: map sections of an axis to different outputs.
+    * "Split" axis mapping: map sections of an axis to different outputs using deadzones.
-* Configure per-mapping configurable deadzones for axes.
     * Axis -> button mapping with optional "proportional" repeat speed (i.e. repeat faster as the axis is engaged further)
     * Axis -> Relative Axis mapping, for converting a joystick axis to mouse movement and scrollwheel events.
+* Define multiple modes with per-mode behavior.
+* Configure per-rule configurable deadzones for axes.

-### Future Features - try them at an unspecified point in the future!
+### Possible Future Features

 * Macros - have a single input produce a sequence of button presses with configurable pauses.
 * Sequence combos - Button1, Button2, Button3 -> VirtualButtonA
 * Output keyboard button presses
-* Explicit input and output from gamepad-like devices.
+* Hat support
 * HIDRAW support for more button options.
-* Specify different config directories for multiple sets of mappings.
-* Positional and percentage-based deadzones.
+* Percentage-based deadzones.
+* Sensitivity Curves.

 ## Configuration